openrewrite/rewrite-docs/docs/recipes/apache/httpclient5/addtimeunitargument.md

       timeUnit: MILLISECONDS
 ```

-Now that `com.yourorg.AddTimeUnitArgumentExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-apache:1.9.1 in your build file:
+Now that `com.yourorg.AddTimeUnitArgumentExample` has been defined, activate it and take a dependency on `org.openrewrite.recipe:rewrite-apache:{{VERSION_REWRITE_APACHE}}` in your build file:
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">